moonmeister/moonmeister.net/src/content/posts/gatsby-incremental-builds-the-backstory/index.md

 The downside of subscriptions is it really works for \`gatsby develop\` and by extension the Gatsby Cloud “Previews” product.
 Builds don’t persist and thus can’t listen on a persistent connection.
 If you use a subscription your source plugin must also rely on a webhook to trigger the build and then establish this connection over-which to fetch changes.
 This basically means reverting to the server request method.
 The conversation is just happening over a persistent connection instead of disparate HTTP requests.
 While not inherently bad we must keep in mind we’re not relying on a single “when”.

 Finally, when triggered by webhook there is another option.
 I have a secret to share.
 Gatsby has secret, undocumented APIs.
 One allows you to access the body of the incoming webhook.
 Meaning the server can provide data to the client.
-Secret, undocumented APIs always come with caveats, and there are good reasons Gatsby doesn’t make these more widely known.
-But I’ll get to that in a second.
-When \`gatsby develop\` recieves a webhook on \`/\_\_refresh\` it will pass the body of the webhook to Gatsby and make it available in the \`sourceNodes\` API.
+Secret, undocumented APIs always come with caveats, and there are good reasons Gatsby doesn't make these more widely known.
+But I'll get to that in a second.
+When \`gatsby develop\` receives a webhook on \`/\_\_refresh\` it will pass the body of the webhook to Gatsby and make it available in the \`sourceNodes\` API.

 Remember how Gatsby Cloud is different?
 Well like Netlify or any other build service you can actually trigger builds with webhooks.
 This is part of any build pipeline’s proprietary cloud architecture...but Gatsby Cloud is unique in that it will make the body of the incoming webhook available to your client just like using the \`/\_\_refresh\` endpoint with \`gatsby develop\`.